 1. The SRRC will review and revise these procedures, as needed, in accordance with MD 5.9.

-2. The SRRC will recommend to the Director of DMSSA the cycle for review and update of this procedure taking into consideration periodic updates to incorporate new final rules or program elements adopted by the Commission.
+2. The SRRC will recommend to the Director of MSTR the cycle for review and update of this procedure taking into consideration periodic updates to incorporate new final rules or program elements adopted by the Commission.
 The revision of this procedure will also take into consideration any changes of designation of current NRC regulations and program elements.

-3. Significant revisions to this procedure will be distributed for review and comment to FSME staff, NMSS, OGC, the Agreement States, States pursuing Agreement State status, OAS and CRCPD.
+3. Significant revisions to this procedure will be distributed for review and comment to NMSS staff, OGC, the Agreement States, States pursuing Agreement State status, OAS and CRCPD.
 A review and comment period of at least 30 days will be provided.

 4. The SRRC will review and address any comments provided on the revisions.
 Any significant comments will be coordinated with management and staff as appropriate.